The Hustle Mindset Is Breaking Your Teams: A Leadership Blanch

 The Real Cost of Hustle Culture

-Long hours with productivity result in diminishing returns and creativity decline.
+Long hours with productivity result in diminishing returns and a decline.
 Forbes reports that organisations with poor work-life balance experience 23% higher turnover rates.
 When hustle becomes the norm, teams stop operating at full capacity.
 You’ll notice:

-Declining engagement: Employees go through motions rather than contributing ideas.
+• Declining engagement: Employees go through motions rather than contributing ideas.

-Talent loss: High performers quietly disengage or leave.
+• Talent loss: High performers quietly disengage or leave.

-Cultural fatigue: The organisation feels flat, with low energy and minimal collaboration.
+• Cultural fatigue: The organisation feels flat, with low energy and minimal collaboration.

 Without rest, the brain can’t create, it can only cope.
 Teams move from innovation to survival.
 It’s time to fix that hustle culture today.